Dan Patrick (politician): 2018 campaign

 On January 9, 2017, the day before the 85th Texas Legislature began its session, Patrick announced he would run for re-election in 2018.
 He stated his early announcement was in order to dispel rumors that he would challenge Governor Greg Abbott or U.S. Senator Ted Cruz.
 Patrick easily won the Republican primary on March 6, 2018, defeating Rockwall City Council Member Scott Milder.

 In addition to his own campaign, Patrick was active in endorsing and assisting Republican primary candidates in the Texas Senate, including some challengers to GOP incumbents.
 Patrick's favored candidates won nearly all the races where Patrick made intraparty endorsements.
 Later in the year, Patrick donated nearly $175,000 to Texas Senate candidate Pete Flores in a special election; Flores won the election in an upset, increasing Patrick's chances of keeping a three-fifths GOP majority in the Senate after the 2018 elections.
 Patrick succeeded in maintaining a three-fifths majority in the Senate, though Republican Senator Kel Seliger was considered a possible swing-vote.

 In the November 6 general election, Patrick won re-election to a second term, defeating Democratic challenger Mike Collier.
 He won about 51% of the vote against Collier's 46%.

 2022 campaign

 In the 2022 general election, Patrick again defeated Democratic challenger Mike Collier, winning about 53.8% of the vote to Collier's 43.5%, with an over 826,000 margin.

 2026 campaign

 On January 25, 2023, Patrick told The Texan's reporter McKenzie DiLullo that he would be running for reelection in 2026.
 Patrick announced his re-election campaign on August 19, 2025, and was then endorsed by President Donald Trump.
+He won the primary with 84.7% of the vote and is set to face Vikki Goodwin in the general election.